HMCS Integrity (1804): Fate

-In June 1805 Governor King received legal advice from the British Government indicating that colonial retention of the Spanish vessels Extremeña and St Francisco & St Paulo could give rise to a charge of piracy.
+In June 1805 Governor King received legal advice from the British Government indicating that retention of the Spanish vessels Extremeña and St Francisco & St Paulo could give rise to a charge of piracy.
 In these circumstances, King directed that Integrity should sail to Chile to offer the safe return of the Spanish ships.
 The cutter departed for Valparaíso, Chile on 20 June 1805.
 For the voyage she was again under the command of Acting Lieutenant Robbins, with a crew of ten men and bearing a flag of truce "in case war should have taken place between England and Spain" before she reached her destination.
 She was not seen again.
 Historian Frank Bladen has conjectured that the cutter either foundered en route, or reached South America but was captured by an indigenous tribe.

 A year after Integrity's departure, on 20 July 1806, King wrote to Viscount Castlereagh expressing concern at the cutter's continued absence and hoping that she had simply been detained by Spanish authorities.
 She was last mentioned in a report on colonial shipping compiled by Governor King in August 1806 – fourteen months after her disappearance – with details of pay still owing to her crew and accompanied by the annotation "Gone to Valparaiso ...
 Not returned."